randywreed/generative_agents_opensource/README.md

 The LLM is set at the top of `gpt_structure.py`.

 The rest of the steps follow the original repo, except you don't need to supply an API key if running an LLM locally:

+In addition, you will need to run an local embeddings model.
+[GPT4All](https://python.langchain.com/docs/integrations/text_embedding/gpt4all) is a good option.

 ### Step 2.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file: